 - 1. First, check if you qualify it is not just if you are unemployed, so please look at the list below. - 2.
 Registering is really quick and easy if you think you qualify, contact the School Office who will help you to register. - 3.
-If you want your child to have a free, healthy meal at lunchtime that's great they will get the free meal (saving you more that £350 a year) and the school gets £1,300 extra. - 4.
+If you want your child to have a free, healthy meal at lunchtime that's great they will get the free meal (saving you more than £350 a year) and the school gets £1,300 extra. - 4.
 If you don't want your child to have the school meals they can continue as normal as long as you qualify and are registered, the school still gets £1,300 extra.

-Registration is confidential and it will not affect any other benefits you are claiming.
+Please note: registration is confidential and it will not affect any other benefits you are claiming.

 It is really important that eligible families register for this whether their child receives an Infant Free School Meal or is in Key Stage 2 to maximise the benefits for your child and to the school.
+See more details on our school website.